-When it comes to Movies About North Carolina, there is no limit to the films who explored this idea.
-We listed 25 of the top ones.
+When it comes to Movies About North Carolina, there are many creators exploring this topic.
+We found 25 of our favorites.

 From Robert Zemeckis, starring Tom Hanks, Robin Wright, Gary Sinise, Sally Field